Anthony Watmough: Post playing

-On 13 June 2018, Watmough unleashed an extraordinary tirade against Manly captain Daly Cherry-Evans, accusing him of holding Manly back over his financial demands.
+On 13 June 2018, Watmouth accused Manly captain Daly Cherry-Evans of holding Manly back over his financial demands.
 Watmough claimed that Cherry-Evans had turned into a "fuckwit" after the halfback's first season with the club in 2011, when they won the NRL premiership.
 Watmough said, "He just signed a four-year deal and he didn’t turn up to training.
 He said his manager told him not to.
 His idiot manager signed him for five years on no money because nobody thought he was good.
 In the end, [coach] Geoff Toovey succumbed to the board and [Cherry-Evans] was put on $500,000 after being on $50,000.
 Toovey chose the board and one player over the rest of the players and that’s where he lost me".

+In 2024 Watmough coached in the Sydney Shield for the fourth tier men's competition.